IfrahIdrees/DGR-POMDP/KnowledgeBase/knowledge_base.md

 	 - one effect begins with a concrete object in the environment, and then specify its state after the step.
 	 - one step can have effects on multiple objects.

+##The *task* in Knowledge Base ##
+A task (also known as a method) is a knowledge base artifact explains the task name, its preconditions, and decomposed sub-tasks.
+An example of a task(method) is presented in Figure 4.
+The format for the precondition part is the same as that of step.
+However, what kind of statement should be included into the precondition of a task should be determined by its children.
+In an actual case, the precondition is derived from its children according the rule defined in the care-giver interface knowledge building part.
+(See thesis latex file. )
+Worth mentioning is that the sub-tasks part is a list.
+Each element of the list is one kind of decomposition of the parent node.
+There might exist multiple ways of decomposition for one parent node.
+For each decomposition solution, it includes following information: (1) the sub-task name, (2) the sub-task's predecessor within its parent's children, (3) the sub-task's successor within its parent's children.
+I am using this kind of format to express
+Another thing about task

+    Figure 4.
+    {
+	    "type":"method",
+	    "m_name":"clean_hand",
+	    "precondition":{
+	        "hand1":{
+	            "dirty":"yes",
+	            "soapy":"no"
+	        },
+	        "faucet1":{
+	            "state":"on"
+	        },
+	        "person_1":{
+	            "location":"wash_room",
+	            "ability":[">=", "0", "0", "0"]
+	        }
+	    },
+	    "subtasks":{[
+	        "use_soap":{
+	            "pre":[],
+	            "dec":["rinse_hand"]
+	        },
+	        "rinse_hand":{
+	            "pre":["use_soap"],
+	            "dec":[]
+	        }
+	   }]
+	}
 ##MongoDB Collections##